FrankWhoee/Workflow/README.md

 * Show project progess
 * Create a team
 * Broadcast messages to team members
+* Easily transfer projects to different channels or servers

 Workflow will automatically remind you when deadlines are met!
 A message will be broadcast to members assigned to the specific task or project.

 ## Tasks
-* Create Tasks
 * Assign members to tasks
 * Set Task deadlines
 * Show task progress